core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 * The agreed-on request data can be placed in a different position in the AAD, or take part to the derivation of the (Group) OSCORE Security Context.
-  In the latter case, care needs to be taken to never initialize a Security Context twice with the same input, as that would lead to reuse of the AEAD nonce.
+  In the latter case, care needs to be taken to never initialize a Security Context twice with the same input, as that would lead to reuse of the Authenticated Encryption with Associated Data (AEAD) nonce.

 \[ Suggestion for any OSCORE v2: avoid request_details in the request's AAD as individual elements.
 Rather than having 'request_kid', 'request_piv' (and, in Group OSCORE, 'request_kid_context') as separate fields, they can better be something more pluggable.
 This would avoid the need to make up an option before processing, and would allow just plugging the (hash of the) request in there, as replacing the elements for the request_details. \]